 Marian McFadden Memorial Lecture

-Annual free lecture by an accomplished, high-profile author, open to the greater community.
-Past McFadden speakers have included Eric Carle, Khaled Hosseini, Neil Gaiman, David McCullough, Anne Patchett and Mo Willems.
+The Library hosts an annual free lecture by an accomplished, high-profile author, open to the greater community.
+Past McFadden speakers have included Junot Díaz, Eric Carle, Khaled Hosseini, Neil Gaiman, David McCullough, Ann Patchett and Jeff Kinney.
 Approximately 1,000 people attend each year.

 World Language Book Giveaways